 Prepare to Believe in Your Dream When Others Don’t

-As a young female leader, I was formed to be a people-pleaser, and one of the hardest parts of my leadership journey has been losing heart when others didn’t believe in what I could see.
-Those moments sent me back to the drawing board more times than I can count, and sometimes they led me to give up on ideas entirely.
+As a young female leader, I was shaped to be a people-pleaser, and I often lost heart when others couldn’t see what I could see.
+A lack of belief and confirmation from others sent me back to the drawing board more times than I can count, and sometimes it led me to walk away from ideas entirely.

 It’s not because other people’s opinions don’t matter.
-It’s because the responsibility of the dreamer is to believe their own dream.
+It’s because it is the responsibility of the dreamer is to believe their own dream.

 It isn’t your friend’s dream, or your partner’s dream, or your mentor’s dream, or your boss’s dream.
 The dream was not given to them, so they have no reason to carry it or believe in it the way you need to.